pushme-pullyou/pushme-pullyou.github.io/utilities/merge-files-into-one/README.md

 * TBD

-## Features
+## Features / Usage

-* List available file in dev-custom folder
+* Fork file to desired folder
+* Edit the file name
-* Click any file to cause the file, it JavaScript and CSS merged into a single file.
+* Click Save button to cause the file, its JavaScript and CSS merged into a single file.
-* Click the save button to save the file to a local disk
+* Save the file to a local disk

 More
 * Click three bars( 'hamburger' ) icon to slide menu in or out